haydar-hilmy/product-express/README.md

 Author: Haydar Hilmy

 ---
-- Building Note App with Express.js Integrated
+- Building Product Management App with Express.js Integrated
 - Using MongoDB as Database